Travel-Booking Points|Stack High Unit Price × High Cashback via Route/Site/Payment/Sale

 Travel booking is a particularly efficient category in points.
 The reason is simple: two conditions line up at once — a large unit price per booking (¥10,000–100,000 for lodging) and a higher cashback rate (1–5%).
 Unlike daily goods that you build up "small amount × high frequency," a single booking captures a substantial cashback all at once.
 Just routing booking sites like Rakuten Travel, Jalan, and Ikyu.com via the point site returns a few percent of the lodging cost.

 Travel booking's further strength is that routing cashback, the booking site's own points, card payment, and sales/coupons can be "stacked."
 These can mostly each be taken separately, so combined they can target over 10% in total.
-This article organizes the cashback-rate guide by booking site, the steps for double- and triple-dipping, and cautions like award conditions, cancellation, and coupon combining.
+This article organizes the cashback-rate guide by booking site, how to earn by type of reservation, the steps for double- and triple-dipping, and cautions like award conditions, cancellation, and coupon combining.
 See also the car-rental guide and hot-spring inn guide.

 Cashback Rates of Major Booking Sites (Routing Guide)